life-itself/community/content/initiatives/field-building-ddps.md

 ## Description

 This project is a collaboration with  Michelle Scheidt at the Fetzer Institute, Oren Slozberg at Commonweal and Tomas Bjorkman at Ekskaret.
-We seek to help catalyze change across an emerging ecosystem of youth and young adult activity with "deliberately developmental"/"transformative" approaches.
+We seek to help catalyze change across an emerging ecosystem of youth and young adult activity with 'deliberately developmental' approaches.
 As a first step, we will focus on mapping and having conversations with key stakeholders to build relationships and awareness in the field.

 ## Key Resources